19 Climatology of the atmosphere

 19.1.2 The atmosphere as a heat engine

 The atmosphere is supplied with heat from space via radiation.
-Some of this heat is used to generate kinetic energy (wind).
-This energy is ultimately dissipated, producing entropy.
-The same amount of heat that the atmosphere has absorbed is finally released back into space, only this time this is associated with a higher entropy flow.
-So the universe puts energy into the earth, which produces kinetic energy, and gets the energy back in dissipated form.
+Part of this heat is used to generate kinetic energy (wind).
+This energy is ultimately dissipated, whereby entropy is produced.
+The same amount of heat that the atmosphere has absorbed it finally releases back into space, only this time associated with a higher entropy flux.
+Thus space puts energy into the Earth, which produces kinetic energy, and receives the energy back in dissipated form.
 This corresponds to a heat engine.

 19.2 Zonally averaged equations